 Any student who fails, withdraws from, or does not complete a required nursing major course may remain in the program and retake the course a second time, depending upon space availability.
 Students requesting to repeat a course must complete a petition form and submit it to the Nursing office for review by the Student Affairs Committee (SAC).
-A nursing major course may be repeated only one time.
 (See petition form.)

 Upon successful completion of the previously failed course (or course from which the student withdrew), the student may resume the usual progression of courses.
 No more than two (2) different nursing courses may be repeated.
-(Courses retaken due to a medical leave of absence or medical withdrawal are not counted in the two course repeat policy).
 If the student fails or withdraws from a repeated course, the student will be withdrawn from the program at the end of that semester.
 Any student withdrawn from the program as a result of this policy may request readmission after being out of the major at least one fall or spring semester.
 (See request for Readmission.)
+The policy regarding the required grade point average will supersede the policy regarding withdrawal from or failure of nursing major courses.
+The student should be aware that repeating courses will usually delay graduation and may result in a change of class status within the nursing major (see University policy for Repeat Courses.)
+Rev. 03/2015